-&lt;sup>21To interpret the results of this subsection in the infinitely repeated blocking model of Konishi and Ray (2003), exchange the notion of absorbing state with the act of stopping, as in Subsection 6.1.
+20To interpret the results of this subsection in the infinitely repeated blocking model of Konishi and Ray (2003), exchange the notion of absorbing state with the act of stopping, as in Section 6.1.

-$^{22}$ In the formulation of Vartiainen (2011) the notation is simplified by encoding the identity of the active coalition directly into the definition of an outcome.
-A history dependent process of coalition formation can then be described by the function $\sigma$ alone.
-Despite this superficial simplification, histories of the active coalitions are used by the solution at each step, and they are crucial for the existence result.
+$^{^{21}}$ In the formulation of Vartiainen (2011), the notation is simplified by encoding the identity of the active coalition directly into the definition of an outcome.
+A history dependent process of coalition formation can then be described by the function σ alone.
+Despite this superficial simplification, histories of the active coalitions are used by the solution at each step and they are crucial for the existence result.